Last Updated on January 23, 2021 by Michael Brockbank

 Apps are used to accentuate the live stream or recording.
 Most will install directly into Streamlabs OBS.
 However, you’ll also find things like the Ultimate Stream Design Portal.
 This is an app you can use to fully customize your Twitch overlays.

 There’s really not an extensive list of these at the moment.
 But there are a few fun additions I wouldn’t mind trying out.
 For example, the Pulsoid app connects with the BLE chest strap Heart Rate Monitor.
-Then, you can show your heart rate in real-time to your audience.
+Then, you can show your heart rate in real-time to your audience while playing a game.

 This would be pretty fun during Halloween.
 That is if you have the $90 for the heart rate monitor.